MSCantrell/RedRumRunner/prompt_plan.md

    - Loot distribution
    - Return to world map

 This system should integrate with our existing combat and fleet management to allow the player to grow their fleet through piracy.
+Use tcod to create appropriate UI elements for boarding actions and combat resolution.
 ```

-### Phase 7: Authority and Progression
+## Phase 7: Authority and Progression

-#### Prompt 19: Authority Awareness System
+### Prompt 19: Authority Awareness System

 ```
 For our RedRumRunner game, implement the authority awareness system: